FaCsaba/BevProg/README.md

 # BevProg
-Bevezetés a programozásba.
-Python 3
+Bevezetés a programozásba
+We are using Python 3.10 in these lectures